 And again, use the spillover theory; if the guidebook famous hotel is on the #5 spot on TripAdvisor, check which hotel is on #6, #7, and so on and see how they compare.
 Pick the best one based on your needs and requirements.

 The same applies to tour companies.
-The travel industry is very competitive, so tour operators are always trying to up their game to attract even more customers.
-And again, I highly recommend reading TripAdvisor reviews for each tour company.
+The travel industry is very competitive, so tour operators always try to up their game to attract even more customers.
+And again, I highly recommend reading reviews for each tour company.

 8. Buy Groceries at Supermarkets and Local Morning Markets